marcusoftnet/marcusoftnet.github.io/_posts/2018-09-22-reflections-on-scaling-after-agile-greece.md

 Further more, Prof Snowden told us, people are notoriously good in remembering and forgetting parts of the actual chain of events.
 If something great happen we interpreted our actions as things that helped that result.
 When things goes south it was bad luck.

-This is highlight in many places in Daniel Kahnemans book [Thinking Fast and Slow](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555) too.
+This is highlight in many places in Daniel Kahneman's book [Thinking Fast and Slow](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555) too.

 At this point I got chills down my spine.
 [I have just published a story about a hospital in Indonesia](https://www.amazon.com/Salvation-hospital-Indonesia-reshape-company/dp/1719485135/ref=sr_1_2_twi_pap_2?ie=UTF8&qid=1537619450&sr=8-2&keywords=Marcus+Hammarberg) and how we used a method and process to help them survive and improve.
 And I can almost guarantee that I've forgotten, painted a better (or worse) picture than the actual facts.
 In any case I've told the book from my perspective and how I perceived it - there was at least 100 people more in the hospital.